MS in Software Engineering, Engineering Track

 The MS in Software Engineering program, drawing on the strengths of existing Drexel programs in computer science, engineering, and information science and technology, provides a curriculum that encompasses behavioral, managerial, and technical aspects of software engineering and attempts to synthesize, rather than differentiate, disciplinary paradigms and themes.

 There are three tracks within the MS in Software Engineering degree program - the Computer Science Track, the Engineering Track, and the Information Science and Technology Track.
 Each of these tracks offers unique specializations within the general framework of the degree program.
 The ECE Department administers only the Engineering Track.
-The remaining tracks are administered by other academic units within the university.
-More information about each of these can be found at:
+The remaining tracks are administered by other academic units within the university:

 The Engineering Track of the MS in Software Engineering degree program is particularly suited to students that are interested in learning to model engineering problems and offer software solutions to those problems.
 The remainder of this page will cover the curricular requirements for the MS in Software Engineering, Engineering Track.

 The MS in Software Engineering, Engineering Track, curriculum encompasses a minimum of 45 or 48 (with the two-term graduate co-op participation option) approved graduate quarter credit hours, chosen in accordance with the following requirements and a program plan arranged with the graduate advisors in consultation with the student's supervising professor, if applicable.

 Core courses cover topics that are essential for the practicing software engineer.
 These core courses span the scope of disciplinary areas relevant to the degree, thereby providing a common foundation for all students in the degree program.
 The following courses are required for all students pursuing the MS in Software Engineering degree:

 ||Dependable Software Systems